1000ch/grunt-cwebp/readme.md

 };
 ```

 Files are processed with [node-cwebp-bin](https://github.com/1000ch/node-cwebp-bin), you can also pass any native lib options, like `q`.
+Native lib options which normally require no arguments (such as `lossless` or `low_memory`) can be passed in by setting their respective arguments to true.

 ## Options